HuZeJi/ToDoJavaScript/README.md

 # Webpack starter

-This is the initial project to create aplications using webpack.
+This is a to do list project.

 ### Notes:

 Remember rebuild the node modules.

 ```
 npm install
 ```

 And for build, remember:

 ```
 npm run build
 ```